-Considering all this, the Mi Sphere gets a 8.
-3 out of 10 from us here at Technomadica, netting it a HIGHLY RECOMMENDED tag as well.
+Considering all this, the Mi Sphere gets an 8.2 out of 10 from us here at Technomadica, netting it a HIGHLY RECOMMENDED tag as well.

 The Xiaomi Mi Sphere on review was bought from GearBest, and you can get it from HERE, where it is – as usual – being offered at a very attractive flash sale price.